 Oligometastatic disease Small, isolated areas of secondary breast cancer that are stable (not progressing) and usually present in only one place in the body (oligo means ‘little' or 'few’).

-Oncologist A doctor who specialises in cancer (oncology).
-A medical oncologist specialises in cancer drugs.
-A clinical oncologist specialises in radiotherapy alone or radiotherapy and cancer drugs.
+Oncologist A doctor who specializes in cancer (oncology).
+A medical oncologist specializes in cancer drugs.
+A clinical oncologist specializes in radiotherapy alone or radiotherapy and cancer drugs.

 Oncoplastic surgeon A breast cancer surgeon with training in plastic surgery.